romainpiel/Shimmer-android/README.md

 # Shimmer for Android

-Shimmer is an Android port of [Facebook Shimmer library for iOS](https://github.com/facebook/Shimmer).
+Shimmer-android is an Android port of [Facebook Shimmer library for iOS](https://github.com/facebook/Shimmer).

 [![ScreenShot](shimmer.png)](http://youtu.be/7EOsegp4J2o)